KainosSoftwareLtd/Whiteboard/README.md

 #Getting Started
 ##Online Access
-To access the Kainos Collaborative Whiteboard through your browser, go to the following link: https://kainoswhiteboard.herokuapp.com/
+To access a sample configuration of the Kainos Collaborative Whiteboard project through your browser, go to the following link: https://kainoswhiteboard.herokuapp.com/

-This will allow you to communicate with others.
-However, you will not be able to use your own XirSys account or SMTP server and you will be unable to add any new contacts for the “Create New Meeting” screen.
+In order to customise the contacts you can add/invite you will need to install the project locally.

-In order to avail of these features you will need to install the program locally.
+Once it has been installed locally, you will be able to push your own configuration to Heroku.
+This will allow you to use your own XirSys account, SMTP server and will allow you to add new contacts to the “Create New Meeting” screen.

 ##Local Installation
 ###Prerequisites